 On Ewan’s Invitation I toddled along to Inspiration Session No. 4: The Best Stats You’ve Ever Seen.
 This was the second ‘open’ session and quite a few of the regulars from ScotEduBlogs were there in addition to LTS staff.

-Ewan has given a rundown, LTS Inspiration Sessions: Run your own, on the purpose and content of these sessions over at connected, number 4 was on improving presentations.
+Ewan has given a rundown, LTS Inspiration Sessions: Run your own, (archive link) on the purpose and content of these sessions over at connected, number 4 was on improving presentations.
 Ewan has gathered a pile of useful links on delicious tagged ltsinspirations4, Andrew Brown live blogged the session: Do your presentations suck? very effectively, and Tessa used it as an excuse to return to blogging after the summer.

 This is the first post here for a while too, although I’ve been posting to posterous, tweeting and keeping my photostream uptodate.

 The others have covered the meat of the session so I’ll just pick over some bones here (in no particular order and with little organisation).

 As usual it was a lesson in itself to see Ewan present he is both well prepared and able to respond to the audience flexibly.
 He also kept things light with plenty of ‘jokes with a purpose‘ Having said that he was not following any of the simpler styles of presentation he discussed (pecha kucha and the 10-20-30 rule for example), most of his presentation, was video from the web, discussion and analysis.

 The classroom at LTS was beautiful and great space for this sort of meeting.
 Unfortunately I could not find ant creative commons photos of the building or space on flickr although Ewan gave a quick but thorough overview of finding images and using them legally which is always good to hear.